Connect with us

 on

-Social media has become a staple of modern society; and with hundreds of millions of users, it’s hard to find someone who doesn’t have a presence on at least one platform, e.g. Facebook, Twitter.
+Social media has become a staple of modern society.
+With hundreds of millions of users, it’s hard to find someone who doesn’t have a presence on at least one platform, such as Facebook, X, Instagram, or LinkedIn.
+Plus, where there are millions of users, businesses want a slice of the action, so they, too, have a presence.

-Plus where there are millions of users, businesses want a slice of the action, so they too have a presence.
-Unless you’re in the wilderness where there’s no internet connectivity, it’s nearly impossible to escape the happenings on social media even when you try to ignore it.
+Unless you’re in the wilderness without internet connectivity, it’s nearly impossible to escape the happenings on social media, even when you try to ignore it.

-There is a term for sharing too much about yourself, and it’s called ‘oversharing’.
-In this article, let’s look at oversharing and why it pays to avoid it.
+There is a term for sharing too much about yourself, and it’s called ‘oversharing.’
+This article will examine oversharing and why it pays to avoid it.

 Billions of People With a Single Click

 The alluring thing about social media is that you can garner all kinds of attention with a single post.
-Where you may be doing amazing things offline, and no one seems to notice, if your post goes viral, suddenly the entire world can see what you’re up to.
+You may be doing amazing things offline, and no one seems to notice, but if your post goes viral, suddenly, the entire world can see what you’re up to.

 Humans are social animals, and the need to be recognized by our peers is well-engrained in our DNA.
 If you could reach millions with a single post, wouldn’t you?